Vaccine ordering

 - Download the Report of adverse event following immunization case report form

-- Refer to the AEFI User guide for instructions on how to complete the form
+- Refer to the AEFI user guide and the video how to complete the two page AEFI form - YouTube for instructions on how to complete the form

 For additional information and resources, please go to the Adverse events following immunization (AEFI) section on the BCCDC website.